ansible/ansible-ai-connect-operator/docs/aap-wca-integrations.md

 2. `AI provider API Key`: [Cloud Pack for Data API key](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.8.x?topic=steps-generating-api-keys)
 3. `AI provider Model Name`: An e.g.: `8e7de79b-8bc2-43cc-9d20-c4207cd92fec<|sepofid|>granite-3b`
 4. `AI provider username`: The username that has access to the model/space

-You can also use an existing `Secret` to store these _sensitive_ values.
-See [here](using-external-configuration-secrets.md#model-service-secret) for instructions.

 ### IBM watsonx Code Assistant - IBM Cloud